CARTAvis/manual_source/source/installation_and_configuration.rst

 Installation of the stand-alone application (direct download)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you do not have *root* access and cannot use package managers to install CARTA via commanline, here we provide alternative solutions.
+If you do not have *root* access and cannot use package managers to install CARTA via the commandline, here we provide alternative solutions.

 **Ubuntu Linux AppImage**